oneoffcoder/books/sphinx/python-dothis/source/context-nullcontext.rst

 Use ``nullcontext()`` when a value is sometimes managed by a context manager and sometimes already available.

+This keeps the control flow uniform: the code can always use ``with`` even when one branch does not need resource management.
+That usually reads better than splitting the main logic across two branches just to handle setup differently.

 .. note::

    Python 3.7+